oscillatingworks/docs.piladb.org/getting_started/installation.md

 If you don't have or want Go installed in your machine, take the Docker way.
 This is not only valid for running `pilad` from a container as we've seen previously, but also to provide a development environment where you can work without modifying your host machine.

-The container comes with `vim` and `git` preinstalled, which is what you need for basic development.
+The container comes with `vim` and `git` preinstalled, which is what you might need for basic development.
 Run this steps to get a dev setup up and running:

 ```bash
 git clone https://github.com/fern4lvarez/piladb.git